It’s very important to get your tenancy agreement in writing

 Protection from eviction

 Your landlord would need a court order to evict you, which takes time to obtain.
+The court order has to be enforced by licenced bailiffs (not the landlord and his mates).

 Protection of your security deposit

 Your landlord has to protect your security deposit in one of the government tenancy deposit protection schemes and provide you with prescribed information within 30 days.
+Failure to do this (and to provide evidence for it) may mean the landlord is in breach of the law and could make you eligible for a partial rent repayment.

 What are my main obligations if I have an AST?